deniskyashif/blog/content/posts/closure-of-operations.md

 Console.WriteLine(total); // prints: Money { Amount = 80, Currency = USD }
 ```

-The operation never produces an invalid object (as long as currencies match).
+The operation never produces an invalid object as long as currencies match.
 With this design we also have a few more useful properties:

 **Equality by Value**